GBLSMA/docassemble-MotionTutorial/README.md

 If you are curious, for advanced use other [Jinja2 control structures](http://jinja.pocoo.org/docs/2.10/templates/#list-of-control-structures) can also be used to control the display of text in the template.
 For example, when displaying a list of information, you may want to make use of a `for` statement.

 ### Applying legal reasoning
 You may have wondered how the end user of the interview is supposed to know the bases for dismissal.
+One approach would be to include detailed instructions in the text of the interview.
+This would involve giving the tenant a mini-primer in eviction law and asking them to apply their new found knowledge to their own situtation.
+However, a better approach is to use the conditional statement features of Docassemble to do the legal reasoning for the tenant.
 One of the most powerful features of a guided interview platform like Docassemble is the possibility to simulate a "lawyer in a box" at the other end of the interview.

 Here are the basic legal rules necessary to understand each basis for dismissal: